11 Indoor Activities for Toddlers and Children

 Mix flour, baking powder, and salt in a ziplock bag.
 Add enough water to turn the mix into a consistency similar to pancake mix.
 Add your food coloring and mix.
 Cut a small hole in the end of the bag to allow it flow out and paint!
 Once finished, pop your painting in the microwave for 30-40 seconds to watch it puff up.
 Set aside and let dry.

-If you’re looking for activities for toddlers that can help with fine motor skills, pasta necklaces are a great option.
+If you’re looking for indoor activities for toddlers that can help with fine motor skills, pasta necklaces are a great option.
 All you need is some penne pasta, string, and decorations (markers, paints, glitter, etc).
 Let your child decorate their pasta as they like and then string it onto the string to create a necklace!
 For some special bonding time you can make necklaces for one another to wear.

 Looking for a way that your child can let off some energy indoors?
 What better way to release some pent up energy and have some fun than an indoor dance party?
 All you need is music and some dancing feet, but if you want to make a date out of it you can get creative too.
 It is a perfect family game that everyone will enjoy!
 Set the mood by creating dance posters, dimming the lights, or even using flashing lights to create a “nightclub” setting.
 You can also get creative and have a themed dance party – dress up as your favorite Ninja turtles, dress up for “prom”, or have a pajama party – let your child choose the theme!